 You can consider trekking in a more individualistic way.
 Still, I honestly believe that it is a mistake.
 In addition to being practically impossible, you create a small family, even for lunch and dinner, which makes this experience so wonderful.

 As a final tip and not least, enjoy.
-Enjoy the group, the landscape, the moment.
+Enjoy the group, the landscape, and the moment.
 Please do not consider the Inca Trail a process before you want Machu Picchu; the essence is in the path itself.

 Machu Picchu is one more stone, the last but only one more.
 Try to capture the sunrise from Inti Punku in your memory, do not miss the best moments by trying to take a thousand photos; take half a dozen, sit down, and enjoy.